-Foundational Intermediate Established Advanced Internal reporting includes basic qualitative asse Granular data supports internal reporting.
+oundational Intermediate Established Advanced Internal reporting includes basic qualitative asse ssment and analysis of high- level data from front li ne business functions Executive summaries or other analyses are presented in a consistent and relevant format for the audience, promoting ease of use to inform challenge or decision making.
+Internal reporting is consistent with risk appetite.
+Independent reporting from Risk Management, Compliance and Audit functions feeds into all relevant board and committee discussions.
+Granular data supports internal reporting.
 Board and committee packs are clearly suitable to the audience with summary analysis from front line business functions identifying points of focus for discussion or decision making.
 Processes are in place to regularly review and improve internal reporting to continually evolve the availability and understanding of management information.
 Complex data is analysed and presented in a manner which facilitates robust decision making.
-This is supported by real time reporting, which can be refreshed and manipulated easily for different purposes.
+This is supported by real time reporting, which can be refreshed and manipulated easily fo different purposes.